pranamg/powerbi-hub/README.md

 This project is licensed under the [Creative Commons Zero (CC0)](./LICENSE).

+### Attribution

+- **Original Content**: Free for use without attribution.
+- **Referenced Content**: Must be attributed according to the original licensing terms.

+For more details, see the LICENSE file.

 ## 📞 Contact

 For any questions or suggestions, feel free to open an issue or contact the repository maintainer.